Chart Color Schemes

 Cessnock Surrounds lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-As of August 2025, Cessnock Surrounds' population is approximately 10,007, reflecting a growth of 862 people since the 2021 Census.
-The population in 2021 was reported as 9,145.
-This increase, equating to a 9.4% rise, is inferred from ABS estimates and validated new addresses between June 2024 (population of 9,783) and the Census date.
+Cessnock Surrounds' population is approximately 10,071 as of November 2025.
+This figure represents an increase of 926 people (10.1%) since the 2021 Census, which recorded a population of 9,145.
+The change was inferred from the estimated resident population of 9,786 in June 2024 and an additional 165 validated new addresses since the Census date.
 This results in a population density ratio of 6.4 persons per square kilometer.
-The growth rate of 9.4% exceeds both the non-metro area's 4.8% and the state average, positioning Cessnock Surrounds as a growth leader.
-Interstate migration contributed approximately 70.8% to this growth during recent periods, with all factors including natural growth and overseas migration being positive drivers.
+Cessnock Surrounds' growth rate of 10.1% since the 2021 census exceeded both the non-metro area (5.1%) and the state average, indicating it as a region with significant growth potential.
+Interstate migration contributed approximately 70.8% of overall population gains during recent periods, although natural growth and overseas migration also played positive roles in driving this increase.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data, NSW State Government's SA2 level projections from 2022 with a base year of 2021 are used.
-Growth rates by age group are applied to all areas for the years 2032 to 2041.
-By 2041, Cessnock Surrounds is projected to have a population of approximately 12,392, marking a total gain of 2,385 persons and an increase of 21.5% over the 17-year period.
-This projection aligns with Australia's regional areas' above median population growth trend.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch employs NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
+Growth rates by age group from these aggregations are applied to all areas for the years 2032 to 2041.
+Based on demographic trends and the latest annual ERP population numbers, Cessnock Surrounds is projected to experience above median growth in Australia's regional areas.
+By 2041, the area is expected to expand by an additional 2,385 persons, reflecting a total gain of 20.8% over the 17-year period.

 Frequently Asked Questions - Population